Hiking with a View: Six suggestions for new places to wander in Wisconsin

 There is great pull-off area that is clearly marked where you can enjoy the bluff of trees that disappear into the distance on your way to more intimate woodland adventures.

-You can pretty much choose your height of falls for you hike with trails going in every direction to 8 foot falls, 12 foot falls, 18 foot falls…
+You can pretty much choose the height of falls for your hike, with trails going in every direction from 8 foot falls, 12 foot falls, 18 foot falls…

-But I found the trail with a boardwalk through the moss and cedars…
+But I found a trail with a boardwalk through the moss and cedars…

 Ice Age Trail outside of Antigo (North-Central Wisconsin)

-Along the trail we chose we were astounded that every once in a while you would come to a clearing in the bramble and brush.
-You could see you were on top of a steep decline with a pretty extensive view, but you weren’t sure how you had climbed to such a height.
+We were astounded that every once in a while you would come to a clearing in the bramble and brush and discover you were on top of a steep ridge with a pretty extensive view, but you weren’t sure how you had climbed to such a height.
+These curving trails and little ponds, that take you from high points to dark woodland hollows, side by side with marshes or a cow pasture, makes for an endearing hike.

 Fayette Historic Park (Upper Michigan)

-Okay, while not technically Wisconsin we are only bit over the border.
-When most people talk about hiking in Upper Michigan, and especially those looking for waterfalls, they always mention Pictured Rocks.
-I have hiked there and loved the trails we found, but after visiting Fayette State Park (about an hour closer), I was surprised it is rarely mentioned.
+Okay, while not technically in Wisconsin we are only slightly over the border- Upper Michigan.
+When most people talk about hiking in this area they always mention Pictured Rocks.
+I have hiked there and loved the trails we found, but after visiting Fayette State Park (about an hour closer), I was surprised it isn’t mentioned more.

-If you are looking for views of Lake Michigan, plenty of windy hiking and (bonus!) a ghost town- you will not get bored at Fayette.
+If you are looking for views of Lake Michigan, plenty of winding trails and (bonus!) a ghost town- you will not get bored at Fayette.

 Leave a Reply